efab2022/efab2022.github.io/module3.md

 - developed custom utils to cache and snapshot intermediate steps in processing to ensure only non cached steps are excuted.
     - this allowed to ensure that all steps of computation can be done end to end as well as to skip intermediate steps when needed.

+**Reviewer's highlights**:

+> Score: 94

+> Awesome job!
+Your project was very insightful and I really liked how you presented it.
+Also, I have no doubt that you are extremely good developer.
+With the set of skills you already have and Data Science knowledge, you would be a perfect fit for ML engineer position :)

 ![](img/optuna-multiprocessing2.png)
 ___